Q: Can borders legally be relocated?

 We know that the press coverage of the momentous achievement of moving the Oregon/Idaho border will be enough to attract the attention of the California and Washington legislatures.
 We hope that the campaign to convince Oregon state leadership to let go of “relatively low income, Trump-voting counties” for the benefit of Oregon will also convince the state leadership of California and Washington.
 These counties would strengthen Idaho by paying more than their share of Idaho’s state taxes, because they will have higher average incomes than Idaho does, although lower than their home state’s average income.

-In December 2020, we revised our proposal to not include Del Norte County, CA. We request that journalists update their maps with our new ones.
+In December 2020, we revised our proposal to not include Del Norte County, CA. We request that journalists update the maps in their folders with our new maps.
 Our proposal has always included Siskiyou, Modoc, Lassen, Shasta, and Tehama counties, and the northern neck of Plumas County.
-We are also considering adding the rest of Plumas County and northwestern Sierra County, pending an economic analysis of the entire Greater Idaho proposal.

-We don’t believe that Idaho would want to annex eastern Washington as a whole because eastern Washington only gave 1.43 votes to conservatives per vote for leftists in an election where Idaho gave 2.46 (2016 presidential).
+We don’t believe that Idaho would want to annex eastern Washington as a whole because eastern Washington only gave 1.43 votes to conservatives per vote for leftists in an election while Idaho gave 2.46 (2016 presidential).
 But the area of southeastern Washington that we propose to add to Idaho is shown on our map page.